mobizt/Firebase-ESP8266/src/README.md

-#### Read the stream event data at defined database path
+#### Read the stream event data at the defined database path

 Once beginStream was called e.g. in setup(), the readStream function should call inside the loop function.

 param **`dataObj`** - Firebase Data Object to hold data and instances.

-return **`Boolean`** type status indicates the success of operation.
+return **`Boolean`** type status indicates the success of the operation.

-Using the same Firebase Data object for stream read/monitoring associated with read, store, update, delete will break or quit the current stream connection.
+Using the same Firebase Data object for stream read/monitoring associated with reading, store, update, delete will break or quit the current stream connection.

 The stream will be resumed or reconnected automatically when calling readStream.